 Though Anthony Zinno was born in Rhode Island, his ties to Massachusetts run deep.
 Before becoming a professional poker player, he attended Worcester Polytechnic Institute and Suffolk Law School.
 He was even admitted to the Massachusetts State Bar before deciding that his talents lay elsewhere.
 So far, the decision has worked out — he has four WSOP bracelets, three WPT championships and almost $11 million in live tournament winnings to his name.
 Two of those WSOP wins came in 2021, so expect a peak Zinno to add more hardware and winnings to his name in the near future.

 Yes.
 Massachusetts gambling law does not permit the playing of poker in public places (aside from the two casinos), but there is no prohibition against private games.
 Curiously, the only banned activity is gambling while trespassing in a private area, which seems like it would be equally difficult to achieve logistically.

-What is the minimum age to play poker in MA?
+What is the minimum age to play Massachusetts online poker?

 Can I play at PokerStars in Massachusetts?

 No. PokerStars, though active or soon to be active in nearby states, is a legal and regulated entity and is not available in its real money format in Massachusetts.
 However, if you would like to experience the PokerStars software itself, the site offers a play-money side that you can use as much as you like.
 You just won’t be able to cross over to the “business” end of the site from the Bay State.

 What poker sites are legal in MA?

 Aside from the social casino sites, none.
 You can play for cash prizes through sites like Global Poker in Massachusetts, but true online poker sites remain illegal under state law at this time.